 At DeMent Askew & Johnson, we have been defending our clients against violent crimes charges for over 40 years.
-Our criminal defense team has years of experience negotiating with prosecutors and defending our clients against violent crimes charges in Raleigh and across North Carolina, including but not limited to:
+Our criminal defense team has years of experience negotiating with prosecutors and defending our clients against violent crimes charges in Raleigh, Morehead City, and across North Carolina, including but not limited to:

 - Armed robbery